 When my assistants and students ask me the question – how do we know which adolescent has high functioning Autism and which one has Asperger’s, this is a simple way how I explain the difference between the two…

-As both conditions resemble each other, they both have high intellect, they both have social integration and social interaction difficulties, both have sensory impairments, both have obsession etc…. telling the difference between the two can be difficult, this is how I explained the behaviour’s, to help my assistants and students clarify the difference between the two!
+As both conditions resemble each other, they both have high intellect, they both have social integration and social interaction difficulties, both have sensory impairments, both have obsessions etc…. telling the difference between the two can be difficult, this is how I explained the behaviour’s, to help my assistants and students clarify the difference between the two!

 Autism is more likely to be the bullied and Asperger’s is more likely to be the bully!!
 It’s not fool proof, as nothing in this life is 100% concrete.
 There is always something else that complicates things and personal life experiences are unique to each individual.
 However, what I have found, in my years and years of experience is that, the Autistic child is more fearful and the Asperger’s is more fearless.
 An Autistic is more likely to experience things more sensitively, the Asperger’s is more likely to be insensitive!
-It’s not deliberate, well not as a child anyway.
+It’s not deliberate, well not for a child anyway.
+Behaviour is learnt.

 Again, it’s not fool proof, however there is one fundamental difference that I have found blatantly obvious.
 The Autistic child will have a deep love towards his fellow animals and is more likely to enjoy outdoors and nature (emotional introvert) .
 The Asperger on the other hand is not so affected by animals or nature and tends to be more (mentally introverted), obsessive about a certain mental activity or eccentric as their odd behaviours are seen as quite different from the norm!